 Continue south along Highway 31 to Ainsworth Hot Springs to sink into more soothing mineral waters.
 This unique hot spring has a horseshoe-shaped cave lined with stalagmites and stalactites.
 Explore the cave or relax in the main pool overlooking picturesque Kootenay Lake.

 From Ainsworth Hot Springs take the short drive to Balfour to await the ferry for your crossing to Kootenay Bay and onto Creston, well known for its orchards and its brewery, which produces Kokanee beer.
 From Creston, travel east on Highway 3 to Cranbrook, which has transformed from a thriving railway town to become the largest city in the Kootenay Rockies.
-(If you want to end the day here try Mount Baker RV Park, a nice campground located in downtown Cranbrook with large shade trees, a creek and a warm family atmosphere.
-Check out the CanaDream app to receive a discount.)

 Take Highway 93 to Fort Steele Heritage Town a restored Northwest Mounted Police Fort before heading north along Hwy 95A to Kimberley.
 This Bavarian themed community has a four-season alpine resort and is home to Canada’s largest free-standing cuckoo clock.
+Check out the Kimberley Riverside Campground for your overnight stay.

 Head north on Highway 93/95 to Fairmont Hot Springs today.
 Fairmont’s year-round, crystal-clear hot spring pools beckon travellers into their steamy, mineral-rich waters.
 The resort also offers golfing, skiing, hiking, biking, horseback riding and spa services.